How can you protect yourself against PayPal fraud?

 Buyers:

-- Use a credit card for your PayPal purchases for added protection.
+• Use a credit card for your PayPal purchases to benefit from additional protection.

 Sellers:

-- Only send your items to the address confirmed by PayPal.
+• Send your items only to the address confirmed by PayPal.

 Conclusion

 By following the advice in this article, you can significantly reduce your risk of becoming a victim of fraud .
-Protect your online transactions by remaining vigilant and adopting good security practices.
+Protect your online transactions by staying vigilant and adopting good security practices.